 Long-Term Sequelae Complications of Marasmus:

 It is likely that people with marasmus are experiencing economic hardship.
 Research shows that being malnourished can predict difficulties in life due to poor education and a lower income.
-Moreover, people who are malnourished tend to be shorter and weigh less than others.
+Moreover, people who are malnourished tend to be shorter in height and weigh less than others.

 Causes